DevExpress-Examples/blazor-grid-drag-and-drop/README.md

 ## Drag Rows Between Two Grids

-The example uses [Draggable and Droppable](.CS/GridDragAndDrop/Pages/Between.razor.js#L12) widgets to allow users to drag and drop rows between grids on the client side.
+The example uses [Draggable and Droppable](.CS/GridDragAndDrop/Pages/Between.razor.js#L12) widgets to implement the UI.
 The [MoveGridRow](./CS/GridDragAndDrop/Pages/Between.razor#L76) identifies the source and target Grids.
 When you drop a row, the server updates data collections.

 ## Drag Rows Between Two Grids and Drop at the Specified Position